Configuring Study For ePRO and eDiaries

 There are four methods of providing forms to study Participants and making them available for the specified duration of time.
 The combination of these methods will cover most requirements that studies have for making sure forms get completed at precise time points in a given Participant's study involvement.

-2. On a defined interval (weeks, days, or hours), up to hourly
+1. On a defined fixed interval (in weeks, days, or hours).

-4. Based on an event - One of the ePRO forms conditionally triggers another form.
+3. Based on an event triggered by the Participant - One of the ePRO forms conditionally triggers a schedule of follow ups for that event.
 Triggered forms can be deployed up to every 5 minutes.

 Web Browser: